The Mastercard Foundation Scholars Program

-The University of California, Berkeley has partnered with The MasterCard Foundation in a collaborative, global network of education institutions and non-profit organizations that believe education is a catalyst for social and economic advancement.
-The Program aims to benefit 15,000 young people over 10 years, mostly in Sub-Saharan Africa.
+The University of California, Berkeley has partnered with The Mastercard Foundation in a collaborative, global network of education institutions and non-profit organizations that believe education is a catalyst for social and economic advancement.
+The Scholars Program aims to develop a cohort of ethical, entrepreneurial, and energetic young leaders who will drive and lead socio-economic transformation in Africa.
+The Scholars Program is a growing commitment, and, to date, the Program has committed over USD $1.2 billion to supporting the education and leadership development of more than 40,000 young people.

 The future of Africa will be shaped by its young people, including those talented, yet economically disadvantaged students who face significant barriers to accessing quality education.
-To harness the potential impact of this generation, The MasterCard Foundation Scholars Program provides next-generation leaders who are committed to the social and economic transformation of their continent with access to quality education by delivering comprehensive financial, social, and academic support throughout their secondary and university education and supports their transition to further study or to the workforce.
+The Mastercard Foundation's strategy, Young Africa Works, aims to enable 30 million young people, particularly young women, to secure dignified and fulfilling work by 2030.
+To harness the potential impact of this generation, The Mastercard Foundation Scholars Program provides next-generation leaders who are committed to the social and economic transformation of their continent with access to quality education by delivering comprehensive financial, social, and academic support throughout their secondary and university education and supports their transition to further study or to the workforce.

 The Program at UC Berkeley

-At UC Berkeley, the Program will provide support to at least 113 students from 2012 to 2020, and is open to both undergraduate and professional Master’s students.
+At UC Berkeley, the Program has provided support to over 120 students from 2012 to 2020, both undergraduate and master’s degree students.
 Students seeking doctoral degrees are not eligible for this Program.
-To be considered for the MasterCard Foundation Scholars Program, both undergraduate and graduate degree seekers must first be admitted to the university through the regular admissions process.
-Once students apply for University admission, the Program will invite them to apply for the Scholarship if they meet eligibility requirements.
+Going forward through 2030, the Program at UC Berkeley will provide support to 108 master's degree students.
+To be considered for the Mastercard Foundation Scholars Program, master's degree seekers must first apply to the university through the regular admissions process.
+After students apply for admission to a degree program, the Program will invite them to apply for the Scholarship, if they meet eligibility requirements.
 Please refer to the Apply page for more information on the application process.